Triggers

 0.0%

-What kind of AFib members have, that reported their triggers
+Type of Afib members who reported their triggers have

 • Paroxysmal